ethereum/ethereum-org-website/src/content/developers/tutorials/submitting-and-verifying-your-smart-contract-to-etherscan/index.md

 By verifying your smart contract on Etherscan, anyone can view your source code and interact with your smart contract.
 Let's get started!

-### Step 1: Generate an API Key on your Etherscan account {#step-1-generate-an-api-key-on-your-etherscan-account}
+### Step 1: Generate an API Key on your Etherscan account {#generate-an-api-key-on-your-etherscan-account}

 An Etherscan API Key is necessary to verify that you're the owner of the smart contract that you're trying to publish.